hajimen/slack-dashboard/ReadMe.md

 No operation.
 You just look at it.
 Exit by Ctrl-C.

 No kindness.
-When you need to change the Slack token, remove old configuration files.
+When you need to change the Slack token or channel, remove old configuration files.
 `appdirs` decides the directory.
 In Ubuntu, `~/.config/slack-dashboard'.

 No quality.
 This is just a hack for myself, my life.